profdiggity/vibe-crap/README.md

 Welcome to **Vibe Crap**, the worst HTML + CSS + JavaScript experiment on the web, brought to you by generative AI prompts.
 Hosted at [VibeCrap.com](https://vibecrap.com), this is an example of the worst crap that ChatGPT will spit out.
 It might be a learning exercise.
 It might be a warning.
 It might inspire you to smear vibe crap all over the web.

-This is a parody project by [Ivy Cyber](https://ivycyber.com) showing just how fast generative AI can churn out terrible, anti-pattern–filled code.
+This is a parody project by [Ivy Cyber](https://ivycyber.com) showing just how fast generative AI can churn out terrible, anti-pattern-filled code.

-**⚠️ WARNING:** Vibe Crap can eat up your memory and freeze your browser even though there are guard rails added to mitigate it.
+**⚠️ WARNING:** Vibe Crap can eat up your memory and freeze your browser even though there are guard rails added to mitigate against it.

 ![screenshot](screenshot.png)